Read This Before Making That Decision

 But a few years ago, it all became a bit more complicated.
 The owner of the flight school decided to offer Wes the opportunity to buy him out.
 It was an amazing opportunity.
 But a scary one.
 One that created a bit of hesitation for Wes.

 Our family spent lots of time processing this decision with Wes.
 We helped him with assessing the costs of this endeavor: the cost to him personally, the cost to his young wife, and the cost of everyday pressures people who own their own businesses feel.

 As we were talking with him one day, I shared a picture I keep in my mind when making decisions.

 Imagine this opportunity as an amazingly attractive but fast-moving river.
 There’s so much that looks extremely appealing about this river that you’re going to be tempted to jump right in.
 But once in the river, you have diminished your ability to make decisions.

 That river is moving so fast that it will take you where it is going.
 And if you haven’t carefully determined in advance whether you want to go all the places where the river flows, you’ll be in trouble.

 College students declaring their majors should trace the places that career will take them.
 If you think you want to major in chemistry but hate working in a lab or hospital, trace that river’s path before jumping in.

-Moms who are thinking about a new business opportunity should trace out all the expenses of getting started, including upfront costs, childcare and inventory.
-If a mom's desire is to stay at home with the kids but this business will require her to be gone every night of the week, trace that river's path before jumping in.
+Moms thinking about a new business opportunity should trace out all the expenses of getting started, including upfront costs, childcare and inventory.
+If a mom’s desire is to stay at home with the kids, but this business will require her to be gone every night of the week, trace that river’s path before jumping in.

 Before jumping into the river, you have the ability to walk up and down the banks of the river with ease.